baku89/tethr/README.md

 ### Config Discriptor

-If you also want to know an information of config such as writability and valid options, you can use `tethr.getDesc('<configName>')` or `tethr.getConfigNameDesc` methods.
-These return descriptor object.
+If you want to obtain information about a config, such as its writability and valid options, you can use the `tethr.getDesc('<configName>')` or 1tethr.getConfigNameDesc1 methods.
+These methods return a descriptor object.

 ```ts
 interface ConfigDesc<ConfigType> {